The dumbbell floor press is an excellent strength exercise that bolsters the chest and triceps simultaneously without a bench.

-- Start with sitting on the floor with your legs are straight in front of you.
+- Start sitting on the floor with your legs straight.

-- Grab a dumbbell in each hand with a n underhand grip and hold them on your thighs.
+- Grab one dumbbell in each hand and hold them on your thighs.

-- Slowly lay down on the floor on your back and bend your knees to 30-45 degree angle.
+- Slowly lay down on the floor and bend your knees to a 30-45-degree angle.

-- Hold the dumbbells as close as to your chest with your hands shoulder-width apart and palms facing forward.
-That’s the starting position.
+- Hold the dumbbells as close as to your chest with your hands shoulder-width apart.

-- Now, slowly press the dumbbells up until your arms are straight and directly over your chest.
+- Slowly press the dumbbells up until your arms are straight and directly over your chest.

-- Hold for a couple of seconds, squeeze your pecs at the top of lift then slowly lower the dumbbells into the beginning position.
-That’s one rep!
+- Hold for a couple of seconds, squeeze your pecs at the top of the lift, then slowly lower the dumbbells into the beginning position.
+That’s one rep.

 - Lie on the floor holding one dumbbell in each hand with a reverse grip, palms facing behind.